Jessicavazm/JessicaVaz_T2A2/README.md

 ### Response:

-When request is successful, an acknowledgment msg will be displayed back to admin user.
+When request is successful, an acknowledgment msg will be displayed back to the admin user.
 Example:
-	{

 	"message": "Group 4 has been deleted successfully!"
-	}

 ### Possible errors:
 - Group not found